Catterick services

 Catterick services is a proposed motorway service area (MSA) near to Catterick village in North Yorkshire, England.
 The services were first proposed in 2019, receiving planning permission in 2022, and a revised permission in December 2024 due to a legal issue with the previous approval of 2022.
 The services have been objected to and criticised due to the location of the site as it will affect wildlife in the area.
 It was also objected to on the grounds of other nearby services along the stretch of the A1(M) in North Yorkshire, however, government designations state that Leeming Bar, Coneygarth, Scotch Corner and Barton Park services are all motorway rest areas (MRAs), not being of sufficient standard to be motorway service areas (MSAs).

+However, in 2026, the decision to award planning permission was quashed at the High Court in Leeds.
+Roadchef state that they will amend and re-submit the application.